malakklabib/nlp-project/README.md

      - **CoT** → F1 65.49 %, ROUGE-L 59.61 %, BLEU 45.73 %
      - **Zero-shot** → F1 64.97 %, ROUGE-L 59.12 %, BLEU 48.82 %
    - **Why so close?**
      Both prompting strategies produce nearly identical token- and phrase-overlap on SQuAD with FLAN-T5-large—Chain-of-Thought gives only a marginal gain in F1/ROUGE, and zero-shot edges out on n-gram precision (BLEU).
+With more carefully engineered CoT prompts (e.g. more examples, clearer step-by-step instructions, span-copy directives), we might unlock a larger performance gap in favor of Chain-of-Thought.

 6. **Provides a Chatbot Interface**
    - `chat_cli(chain)`: simple REPL loop